 - Have a working knowledge of the laws, policies, and programs that direct/govern the American Criminal Justice System

 - Demonstrate and discuss basic criminal justice practices that are incorporated in the journey of a crime as it passes through the 3 components of the American Criminal Justice System

 - Describe the function and utilization of the various complimentary accessories to the American Criminal Justice System

 - Articulate how the American Criminal Justice System addresses various categories of crime

 - Be able to explain the extent of crime in the United States and provide numerous plausible reasons/theories of why crime occurs.

-What fields or jobs are available for Criminal Justice majors?
+What jobs are available for Criminal Justice majors?